printlaura/seller-project/README.md

 - Use of **indexes** (and evaluation of trade off)
  - use of **constraints** for data integrity enforce
  - Use of basic SQL statements
- - Use **SQLAlchemy** ORM library and theoretical implementation of **Alembic**, a database migration tool
+ - Use `SQLAlchemy` ORM library and theoretical implementation of `Alembic`, a database migration tool

- Prevention for SQL injection attacks with the use of an ORM (prisma) and server-side input validation (Zod) Properly handling errors and exceptions
- Prevention for broken object level authorization (BOLA) Securely managing user sessions (short-lived JWT, refresh tokens) and access control (role-based access control) Enforce strong password policies (e.g., password length, password complexity) Securely managing user passwords (hashing with cost factor, salting) Application of transport layer security (HTTPS) and subnetwork isolation (VPC) Use of Cloudflare proxy to provide additional security against DDoS and performance benefits Database backup and recovery
+ - User passwords hashing with `bcrypt`
+ - **Prevent SQL injections**: in SQLAlchemy's `filter()` and `filter_by()` functions, arguments are automatically escaped
+- **Database backup**: `backup_db` script for manual backup in `/db/backups` dir.

+### Missing:
+- Securing the database with implementations like access controls, definition of user roles and prevention of client-side SQL injection.
+- Automate database backup